Bubbling complex projective structures with quasi-Fuchsian holonomy: Bubbles everywhere

 Actually it is possible to do even better, since we can remove the need for degraftings; by the proof of \cite[Theorem 11]{CDF2}, there exists a simple closed geodesic $\gamma$ on $\sigma_\rho$ such that $\sigma_\gamma=Gr(\sigma_\rho,\gamma)$ can be obtained by $m'$ graftings on $\sigma_0$ and $\tau_0$ can be obtained by $n'$ graftings on $\sigma_\gamma$, for suitable $m',n'\in\nat$.

 Finally, according to \cite[Theorem 5.1]{CDF} every simple grafting can be realised by a sequence of one bubbling and one debubbling.
-This implies the following, which shows that it is generically possible to move around the moduli space only via bubblings and debubblings. \begin{cor} Let $\rho:\pi_1(S)\to \pslc$ be quasi-Fuchsian.
-There is a connected, open and dense subspace $\mathcal{B}\subset \mathcal{M}_{2,\rho}$ such that if $\sigma,\tau \in \mathcal{M}_{0,\rho} \cup \mathcal{B}$ then $\tau$ is obtained from $\sigma$ by a finite sequence of bubblings and debubblings. \end{cor}
+This implies the following, which shows that it is generically possible to move around the moduli space only via bubblings and debubblings. \begin{corollary} Let $\rho:\pi_1(S)\to \pslc$ be Fuchsian.
+There is a connected, open and dense subspace $\mathcal{B}\subset \mathcal{M}_{2,\rho}$ such that if $\sigma,\tau \in \mathcal{M}_{0,\rho} \cup \mathcal{B}$ then $\tau$ is obtained from $\sigma$ by a finite sequence of bubblings and debubblings. \end{corollary}

 Notice that the length of this sequence depends on the choice of the unbranched structures $\sigma_0$ and $\tau_0$ (i.e. the choice of the bubbles on $\sigma$ and $\tau$), which are not uniquely determined: a BPS with two branch points can in general be realised as a bubbling over different unbranched structures along different arcs.
-This phenomenon is outside the point of view of this paper, which was concerned with the preservation of the underlying unbranched structure during all the deformations, and is dealt with in a forthcoming paper of the author (see \cite{R}).
+This phenomenon is outside the point of view of this paper, which was concerned with the preservation of the underlying unbranched structure during all the deformations, and is dealt with in a separate paper by the author (see \cite{R}).